Noah: The Advent of Grace

 What defines Noah as the righteous remnant?
 A strong foundation in faith establishes Noah.
 As to the task of building the ark, he remains diligent, Noah is a doer.
 He serves even as he toils.
 Noah represents a true luminary in the enlightenment history of mankind.
 Noah reflects our better man.

 Besides faith and continued faithfulness, Noah possessed knowledge, understanding, and perception far above those around him.
 With instruction from Methuselah, his grandfather, Noah’s training was probably that of a priest.
 The knowledge teaching combined with the wisdom pathway forms the person of Noah, just as it might in any other individual.
-Noah also daily walks this pathway of knowledge and wisdom.
+Noah also daily walks this pathway of faith, knowledge, and wisdom.

 “…perfect in his generation,” assumes Noah’s family has untainted heredity.
 In 7.1, “…for thee I have seen righteousness before me in this generation.”* God tells Noah that he stands righteous before Him.
-Noah is faithful and seeks God, his attitudes and motives righteous, Noah forms a unity with God.
+Noah is faithful and seeks God, his attitudes and motives are righteous, Noah forms a unity with God.
 Amidst life, Noah’s heart is right.
 He refreshes himself with God every day, and Noah becomes exceptional.

 GRACE ENDOWED

 “None are ruined by the justice of God but those that hate to be reformed by the grace of God.”* Most people think of grace as the state of grace, but the active principle of grace means to ‘find favor’, or to be favored: “He found favor in the eyes of the Lord (6.8, RSV).”
 Grace is Favor.
 Noah has found favor in God’s eyes, and now favor is bestowed upon him.
+Facing adverse circumstances, and regardless of temporary outcomes, Noah continues to build the ark.
+Noah moves in the right direction and persistently does the right thing.
+With this root of right thinking and right doing, Noah’s steadfast and faithful stance places him worthy of trust, and grace descends upon him.

 *Matthew Henry.
 Matthew Henry’s Commentary.
 Vol. 1: 44. six vols.
 Peabody MA: Hendrickson, 1991.
 Print.